 If you’re considering relocating your supply chain, reach out to your existing QC provider and see what support they can provide.
 Carefully evaluate new suppliers before and after selection to ensure they can meet your quality standards.

 With well-paved roads, seven of the world’s 10 busiest shipping ports and a massive rail network, China boasts some of the most developed and efficient import-export infrastructure in Asia.
 It’s relatively easy to get from one supplier to the next, whether you’re moving freight or just visiting your suppliers.

 But when it comes to logistics, importers considering relocating to Vietnam may find the infrastructure there to be a major limiting factor.
 You might face longer lead times and unexpected delays due to less efficient infrastructure (related: It’s Not Just About Quality: 4 More Factors to Consider When Sourcing).

-But Vietnam actually ranks better than China in terms of ease of doing business—68 to China’s 78 on the World Bank’s metrics.
-Vietnam was also among 34 countries that improved the most from 2016 to 2017 on such metrics, most notably regarding:
+One area where Vietnam actually ranks better than China is in terms of ease of doing business—ranking 69th place to China’s 46th place on the World Bank’s metrics.
+Vietnam was also among 34 countries that improved the most from 2018 to 2019 on such metrics, most notably regarding:

 A growing number of factories in Vietnam are Chinese or Taiwanese owned, which can make your transition out of China and into Vietnam much smoother.

 If fact, you might be surprised to learn that most export-oriented Vietnam manufacturers are actually foreign owned.
 For instance, Samsung has invested $17.3 billion over the past decade into building eight new factories and one R&D center in Vietnam.

 Vietnam’s foreign direct investment (FDI) rose nine percent in 2018, continuing a year-on-year increase seen since 2014.
 Japan, South Korea and Singapore are the largest sources of foreign investment in Vietnam, while Chinese investment continues to grow at a fast pace.